 Student/Parent/Teacher Conferences are held twice a year.
 Parents/guardians are urged to attend these important meetings to keep informed of their child's progress.
 Additional conference times may be scheduled at the request of either the parent/guardian or teacher.
+Written progress reports are sent home four times during the school year; at the mid-term of each marking period.
+Many teachers provide weekly reports and daily homework reinforcements.

 Our school newsletter, sent home regularly, is one way we are able to communicate school events to you.
 We also encourage and appreciate your phone calls whenever you have questions, comments, or concerns.
+Additionally, our newsletter is provided via e-mail to any parent/guardian wishing to receive it.
+Please provide an e-mail address to the school office if you wish to get the e-newsletter.